Evaluation rigor and extensive knowledge of small business dynamics ensure interventions for BIPOC, AAPI, women and veteran entrepreneurs are working.

 Kim Zeuli, PhD- Founder and Managing Director

-Kim provides leadership on all EEP projects, drawing from a career devoted to research and advising on small business issues in the context of urban and rural economic development.
-Kim received her Ph.D. in Applied Economics, has held various academic positions and is widely published.
+Kim provides leadership on all EEP projects, drawing from a career devoted to research and advising on entrepreneurship in the context of urban and rural economic development.
+Kim received her Ph.D. in Applied Economics, has held various academic positions, and is widely published.

 Andrea Bertram, Senior Research Analyst

 Andrea brings a rich background of survey design, evaluation and organizational development to the team.
 She is a graduate of the University of Wisconsin, where she received a M.S. in Applied Psychology.
 Andrea is responsible for managing our evaluation engagements and provides leadership on our survey projects.
 She loves to deliver data-driven insights to our partners to help inform their programming strategies.